Scholarship Opportunity

 So, what does an ACUHO-I housing intern do?
 The answers can be as wide-ranging as the campuses who host them.
 To get a glimpse of what responsibilities interns have had in the past, download these sample position descriptions to see the many ways ACUHO-I interns benefit their host campuses.

-“My internship experience provided me with the chance to connect with the dedicated staff at Tech, including both full-time and student employees, as well as those residing on campus.
+“My internship experience provided me with the chance to connect with the dedicated staff at Texas Tech, including both full-time and student employees, as well as those residing on campus.
 It allowed me to enhance my customer service skills and gave me a sense of accomplishment when I could assist students effectively.
 I felt particularly proud of myself for successfully navigating my first week on duty.
 Despite the initial nerves, I was gratified by my ability to address issues and support my colleagues as needed.”

 – Imani Lowe, Florida International University | Internship Site: Texas Tech University